Help your community, wildlife, and cats in need!

 “Well, what now?”

-The Leon County Animal Services Center will spay/neuter a community or found cat and return them to their community/where they were found if they don’t have a microchip.
-If you come across a cat who is not spayed or neutered, you can bring them to the shelter without fearing that you’ve doomed them to euthanasia – and instead you can rest easy knowing that cat won’t have to contribute to a cycle of suffering in your neighborhood, and if one of your neighbors is working on convincing them to move in, they’ll be back and vetted.
+The Tallahassee Animal Service Center will spay/neuter a community or found cat and return them to their community/where they were found if they don’t have a microchip.
+If you come across a cat who is not spayed or neutered, you can bring them to the shelter and if no microchip is found, there’s a good chance you’ll see them soon back in your neighborhood with a notched ear indicating they have been spayed or neutered.
 It’s a lot easier to convince a cat to make the transition inside when they’re spayed/neutered since they won’t have the urge to roam/find mates afterward.
 Even if the LEAST you can do for the cat is to bring them to the shelter, you should.
 You’ll be having a direct impact on decreasing suffering.
 If you’re able to foster them afterward and help them find a home, that’s ideal, but making sure they’re fixed is most important.
-I

 “I don’t want the cat to come back.”